-Anti-FAT10 (human specific) antibody is developed in rabbit using a synthetic peptide corresponding to the C-terminal region of human FAT10 (GeneID: 10537), conjugated to KLH as immunogen.
-The antibody is affinity-purified using the immunizing peptide immobilized on agarose.
+Monoclonal Anti-FAT10 (human specific) antibody (mouse IgG1 isotype) is derived from the FAT10-10 hybridoma, produced by the fusion of mouse myeloma cells and splenocytes from a mouse immunized with synthetic peptide corresponding to the C-terminal region of human FAT10 (GeneID: 10537), conjugated to KLH as immunogen.
+The isotype is determined by ELISA using Mouse Monoclonal Antibody Isotyping Reagents (Product Number ISO2).
+The antibody is purified from culture supernatant of hybridoma cells.

-Anti-FAT10 antibody specifically recognizes FAT10 from human origin.
-The antibody may be used in various immunochemical techniques including immunoblotting and immunoprecipitation.
-Detection of the FAT10 band by Immunoblotting is specifically inhibited by the immunogen.
+Monoclonal Anti-FAT10 antibody specifically recognizes FAT10 from human origin.
+The antibody may be used in various immunochemical techniques including immunoblotting.
+Detection of the FAT10 band by immunoblotting is specifically inhibited by the immunogen.

 The Ubiquitin-like protein FAT10, also known as Ubiquitin D (UBD) or Human Leukocyte Antigen (HLA) - F adjacent transcript 10 (FAT10), is a member of the Ubiquitin-like proteins (UBLs) modifier proteins.
-There are more than 12 identified UBLs including FAT10, SUMOs, NEDD8, ISG15, UFM1, URM1, ATG12, ATG8, FUB1, and HUB1.2 UBLs share a similar structure and function, and all UBLs can be covalently attached to their target proteins via the E1-E2-E3 enzymatic cascade in a similar manner to Ubiquitin.
+There are more than 12 identified UBLs including FAT10, SUMOs, NEDD8, ISG15, UFM1, URM1, ATG12, ATG8, FUB1, and HUB1.2 UBLs share a similar structure and function and all UBLs can be covalently attached to their target proteins via the E1-E2-E3 enzymatic cascade in a similar manner to Ubiquitin.
 UBLylation is a major post-translational modification that in many cases leads to protein degradation in the 26S proteasome.2